Top 5 ways to practice polyrhythms

 3. Use your DAW's step sequencer

 Remember that MIDI piano roll grid in your DAW?
-It’s actually a very useful tool when it comes to polyrhythms.
+It’s actually a very useful tool to practice polyrhythms.
 Set the correct time signature and fill the grid the same way as above.
 For best results, use a drum kit to really hear the difference between the two contrasting rhythms.
 Here is an example of the 4:3 polyrhythm:

 4. Add accents